scriptype/salinger/README.md

    npm i -D http-server
    ```

- - Next, you need a folder named `scripts` in the root directory of your project.
+ - Next, we need a folder named `scripts` in the root directory of our project.
 We'll use this folder as the home directory for Salinger tasks.
 The folder contents will look like this:

    ```
 ├─┬ scripts/